Phala-Network/lensapi-oracle-consumer-contract/README.md

 ```
 #### Verify Contract on Polygon Mumbai Testnet
 Ensure to update the `arguments.ts` file with the constructor arguments used to instantiate the Consumer Contract.
 If you add additional parameters to the constructor function then make sure to update the `arguments.ts` file.
+> **Note**: Your contract address will be different than `0x93891cb936B62806300aC687e12d112813b483C1` when verifying your contract.
+Make sure to get your actual contract address from the console log output after executing `yarn test-deploy`.
 ```shell
 # Optional: verify contract
 $ yarn test-verify 0x93891cb936B62806300aC687e12d112813b483C1